oracle-livelabs/apex/image-semantic-search/3-export-onnx-model/3-export-onnx-model.md

    ![Import OML and Connect to DB](images/import-oml.png " ")

-3. To get a list of all preconfigured models, import ONNXPipelineConfig from oml.utils
+3. To get a list of all pre-configured models, import ONNXPipelineConfig from oml.utils.
+Copy and paste the following:

     ```
      <copy>